 When you use the latest micro:bit V2 you can also change the default behaviour of the pin, so that you don’t have to touch GND at all.:

 from microbit import * pin0.set_touch_mode(pin0.CAPACITIVE) while True: if pin0.is_touched(): display.show(Image.HAPPY) else: display.show(Image.SAD)

 The default for the edge connector pins is resistive and the logo pin V2 is capacitive.

 This is a form of very basic input measurement.
 However, the fun really starts when you plug in circuits and other devices via the pins.

 Bleeps and Bloops¶

-These small devices play a high-pitched bleep when connected to a circuit.
-To attach one to your BBC micro:bit you should attach crocodile clips to pin 0 and GND.
+We’re going to use an active piezo buzzer for output.
+To attach one to your BBC micro:bit you should attach crocodile clips to pin 0 and GND (as shown below).